-The John Dory has to be the most unusual looking fish landed at our ports.
 Known also as St Peter’s fish, owing to the prominent black spot on either side of its body – said to be the fingerprint of St Peter – the John Dory has unmistakable looks.
-Its large head and miserable face doesn’t quite fit with its slim line body, while its large dorsal fin makes it look like a rebellious teenage punk.

 Preparation and cooking

-Despite its troubled appearance, the John Dory makes for fine eating.
+Despite its troubled appearance, John Dory makes for fine eating.
 When cooked, its flesh turns pristine white and pulls away from the bone in large, delightful strips.
 It tastes simply wonderful, and unlike any other fish in the sea.

-Of course, there is a downside to all this wonderfulness.
-The John Dory is an expensive fish and you don’t get a lot for your money.
 It’s a special occasion fish.
-Owing to this, I haven’t yet found the courage to fillet one in fear of making a mess of things.
+Owing to this, we haven’t yet found the courage to fillet one in fear of making a mess of things.
 Fortunately, John Dory is great when cooked whole.

-Smaller John Dory are excellent when simply grilled.
-For a larger fish, I tend to bake them, again in really simple fashion, salt, pepper and some lemon.
-I might throw on some capers at the end if feeling particularly extravagant.
-Whatever you do, do not forget to eat the cheeks – which, like Red Mullet, are arguably the best bit of the fish.
+We might throw on some capers at the end if we’re feeling particularly extravagant.
+Whatever you do, do not forget to eat the cheeks – which, like red mullet, are arguably the best bit of the fish.

 John Dory